brainglobe/brainglobe.github.io/docs/source/tutorials/transform-cells-atlas.md

 :::{hint}
 In this tutorial we are creating some points manually.
-In real usage, these could be any point feature in your image, detected manually or automatically (e.g. [with cellfinder](/tutorials/cellfinder-detection))
+In real usage, these could be any point feature in your image, detected manually or automatically (e.g. [with cellfinder](/tutorials/cellfinder-detection)).
 :::

 9. In the `brainmapper` widget, select your new points layer (named `Points` by default) from the dropdown next to `Points layer`.
 10. Select your image layer (named `Sample brain` by default) from the dropdown next to `Raw data layer`.
-11. Click `Transform points` and when prompted, select the brainreg output directory saved during the [whole brain cell detection tutorial](/tutorials/brainmapper/index).
+11. Click `Transform points` and when prompted, select the brainreg output directory saved during the [registering a whole-brain image to an atlas tutorial](/tutorials/tutorial-whole-brain-registration).
 12. A new table will then appear in the widget, listing the number of cells in each atlas region, for each hemisphere.
 Two new points layers will also be created.